sunnysidesk/sakshim.kmr-portfolio-025/seo-engagement-modeling/README.md

-# SEO & Keyword Analysis – KWSM Project
+# SEO & Keyword Analysis Project

-This project integrates Google Analytics 4 (GA4), Google Search Console (GSC), and Ahrefs data to evaluate KWSM’s organic search performance.
-The analysis focuses on identifying high-intent, commercially valuable keywords that not only rank but also **engage and convert**.
+This project was completed as part of a graduate practicum, where the goal was to help a digital marketing agency improve its organic search strategy.
+The work focused on **integrating analytics data, applying machine learning, and generating a roadmap for better keyword targeting and user engagement**.

 ---

+## 📖 Project Overview

+Traditional SEO reporting often stops at search volume and rankings.
+In this project, we went further by combining **behavioral analytics (GA4)** with **search performance data (GSC + third-party SEO tools)** to identify keywords that don’t just rank, but also **engage and convert**.

+The final deliverable was a modeling framework and set of recommendations that any agency could adapt to optimize their organic search presence.

+---

 ## 🔍 Key Results

-- **Organic search is the top acquisition channel** but has **low user retention**.
-Even high-performing pages show a near 1:1 ratio of new to active users.
-- **Engagement patterns show seasonality**: steady activity from March–July, spike in September, drop in October, then leveling off.
+- **Organic traffic attracts new users** but typically shows **low retention**, highlighting a need for content aligned with long-term engagement.
+- **User engagement patterns were seasonal**, spiking in certain months before leveling off — a sign of volatility in organic behavior.
-- **Direct traffic users engage the longest**, reflecting high brand intent, while organic users bounce earlier.
+- **Direct traffic users engaged the longest**, reflecting strong brand familiarity, while organic users disengaged more quickly.
-- **Merged dataset creation**: GA4 + GSC (on URL) + Ahrefs (on Keyword) enabled advanced modeling of keywords beyond raw traffic numbers.
-- **Model performance**:
+- **Modeling approach**:
-  - Lasso Regression explained **77% of SERP ranking variation**
+  - Lasso regression explained **~77% of SERP ranking variation**.
-  - Key drivers: **CTR, impressions, and keyword intent type**
+  - Top predictors: **CTR, impressions, and keyword intent type**.
-  - Longer word count correlated negatively with engagement
+  - Longer word count correlated negatively with engagement, suggesting **shorter, intent-focused pages** perform better.

 ---

 ## 📊 Insights

-- **Geo mismatches**: High-demand cities show inconsistent local SEO coverage.
-Click-through rates (CTR) are not aligned with search volume.
+- **Geo-targeting gaps**: Demand across regions did not always match localized SEO coverage.
-- **Keyword quality > quantity**: Intent (navigational, transactional) is more predictive of rank and engagement than raw traffic volume.
+- **Keyword quality > quantity**: Intent (navigational, transactional) predicted ranking and engagement more strongly than raw volume.
-- **Blog saturation**: The word *“blog”* appeared **4,000+ times** across site content.
-Heavy reliance on blog pages may dilute engagement.
+- **Content mix imbalance**: Heavy reliance on blog content diluted engagement; commercial and transactional pages offered better conversion potential.
-- **Short, intent-driven pages outperform** longer ones in driving meaningful engagement.
+- **Engagement probability matters**: High traffic ≠ high engagement.
+Keywords with strong engagement signals became prime targets.

 ---

 ## 🚀 Strategic Recommendations

-1. **Local SEO Focus**
+1. **Strengthen Local SEO**
-   Optimize for high-demand cities where search volume is strong but CTR is weak.
-Tailor localized content to capture those opportunities.
+   Prioritize regions where search demand is high but CTR or engagement is underperforming.

-2. **Prioritize High-Opportunity Keywords**
+2. **Target High-Opportunity Keywords**
-   Target the **top 7 keywords by Opportunity Score** (high intent, low difficulty, favorable predicted rank).
-Only 2 currently show conversion — quick wins are available.
+   Build an **Opportunity Score** combining rankability (volume + difficulty) with predicted engagement.

-3. **Shift Content Strategy**
+3. **Refocus Content Strategy**
-   - Reduce reliance on long-form blog posts.
+   - Move away from long, generic blog posts.
-   - Build **shorter, intent-focused landing pages** designed to convert.
+   - Develop **short, intent-driven landing pages** optimized for conversion.

-4. **Behavior-Driven SEO**
+4. **Behavior-Informed SEO**
-   Incorporate **Predicted Engagement Probability** (from GA4) into keyword targeting — not just rankability, but likelihood of keeping users engaged.
+   Integrate **engagement probability metrics** from GA4 into keyword prioritization, not just rankability scores.

 5. **Technical SEO Enhancements**
-   - Strengthen CTR by refining meta titles and descriptions.
-   - Leverage schema markup for service pages.
+   Optimize metadata and apply schema markup to improve CTR and visibility.

 ---

 ## 🛠️ Methods & Models

-- **Data pipeline**: GSC + GA4 + Ahrefs merged and expanded by keywords
+- **Data Integration Pipeline**
+  - Joined GA4 & GSC on URL
+  - Expanded dataset by exploding keyword values
+  - Merged with third-party SEO data on keyword

-- **Modeling techniques**:
+- **Modeling Techniques**
-  - **Lasso Regression** for feature selection
+  - **Lasso Regression** → Feature selection & ranking predictors of SERP performance
-  - **Logistic Regression** for engagement prediction (Accuracy 0.77, Recall 0.80, F1 0.75)
+  - **Logistic Regression** → Engagement prediction (Accuracy 0.77, Recall 0.80, F1 Score 0.75)
-  - **Elastic Net and Random Forest** explored in appendices
+  - **Elastic Net & Random Forest** → Used for comparison and validation

 ---

 ## 📌 Takeaway

-This project demonstrates how blending **behavioral analytics** with **SEO keyword modeling** moves beyond ranking for clicks — it helps identify **keywords that rank, engage, and convert**, guiding a roadmap for scalable organic growth.
+By merging search and behavioral analytics, this project demonstrates how data science can transform SEO from chasing rankings into building **strategies that rank, engage, and convert**.
+The framework is generalizable to any content-driven business looking to optimize organic performance.